gerardsimons/recoll-albert/README.md

 ## Installation

-If the above is working correctly this Python plugin should be able to connect to the Recoll database and query for results.

-Either copy the folder recoll to your
+Assuming your Recoll is working properly, we can go ahead and install the Python plugin

+Run the install script install.sh to copy the plugin folder to Albert.
+Then make sure the plug-in is enabled in Albert's settings under Python.

 ## Documentation

+TODO

+## Known Issues